 - Committee A meets the first and third Wednesday of each month

-- The Executive IRB meets on an as needed basis to review urgent matters, possible non-compliance and unanticipated problems involving risks to subjects or others.
+- The Executive IRB meets weekly, in between Committee A meetings, and on an as needed basis to review urgent matters, possible non-compliance and unanticipated problems involving risks to subjects or others.

 What needs to be included in the submission?

-The IRB submission consists of the electronic application, a protocol, consent form(s), recruitment materials, a grant (if applicable), financial disclosure statements for the members of the study team, and approvals from ancillary committees.
+The IRB submission consists of the electronic application, a protocol, consent form(s), recruitment materials, and other relevant documents.
 The IRB makes determinations based on the information provided.
-If information is lacking, the IRB cannot grant an approval.
-Incomplete information and poorly written protocols are the most frequent causes of delay in approval.
+If information is lacking, the IRB cannot grant approval.
+Required review and approval from ancillary committees (e.g. COI, Pharmacy, IBC, Contracting/Budgeting, etc.) will be sought concurrently.

 |Required for Submission||Details and Description|